 Frequently Asked Questions

-2. What is special about ICC’s “Hand-in-Hand” Child Sponsorship Programme?
+2. What is special about ICC’s Child Sponsorship Programme?

-Due to the special needs of ICC’s children and ICC’s commitment to their lifelong care, you can expect to build a long-term relationship with your sponsored children (unless the sponsorship has to end under special circumstances), witnessing their growth and development into adulthood as they reach their full potential.
+Due to the special needs of ICC’s children and their continued care, you can expect to build a long-term relationship with your sponsored children (unless the sponsorship has to end under special circumstances), witnessing their growth and development into adulthood as they reach their full potential.